 Your bedroom is where you start and end your day.
 And it’s usually the place you’re most comfortable!
 So the dirt, dust and clutter can add up faster than you might realize.
-Dive deep into cleaning with these chores and brighten up your bedroom in no time.
+Dive deep into spring cleaning your bedroom with these chores and brighten up your room in no time.

 Clean your mattress.
 Start by stripping the sheets and mattress cover (throw them in the wash while you’re at it), then vacuum all the nooks and crannies.
 For an even fresher mattress, deodorize it by sprinkling with baking soda and gently rubbing it in with a scrub brush (no water).
 Let it sit for 10 minutes then vacuum once more.

 Wash pillows and curtains.
 Most pillows and curtains can be washed in your standard machine.
 For your curtains, you’ll generally use a gentle cycle with cool water and hang dry.
 For pillows, you’ll generally wash on hot, add an extra rinse cycle then hang them from the long sides to dry, rotating every 20 minutes. *But see care instructions for specific details.